 Services We Offer:

 When U.S. Citizens and Permanent Residents file petitions for family members, there may be many years of uncertainly until Visas become available.
-Wendy can advise you on when and how to proceed with an application for green card and manage the stressful work of providing correct documents, sponsor information and either presenting the case at a U.S. Consulate or at a Regional Immigration Office.
+Wendy and Bertha can advise you on when and how to proceed with an application for green card and manage the stressful work of providing correct documents, sponsor information and either presenting the case at a U.S. Consulate or at a Regional Immigration Office.
 If your case requires a Waiver for Unlawful Presence.
 Wendy will work with you to provide the extensive documentation USCIS expects so that your time away from your family is no more than necessary.

 Deferred Action for Childhood Arrivals (DACA)